hamza3256/Micromorpher/docs/VBox.md

 When you start the Guest OS, you should see a new window appear with the Ubunto OS booting up.
 Eventually, it should show the login window.

-**Note**: You can close the two warning messages.
+**Note:** You can close the two warning messages.
 They are just telling you that when you are active in the [VirtualBox](https://www.virtualbox.org) window, the Guest OS will process input may hang onto the keyboard and mouse when you try to use them back in your host operating system.
 In which case, you'll need to press the designated 'Host Key', which for the Mac is the left CMD key.

 **Step 2:** Login